 Zookeeper training opportunities vary greatly across Europe.
 While some countries have standardised formal qualifications, resources and standardised training opportunities are lacking in many other countries.
 This has resulted in a clear skills gap in professional zookeeping in many European countries.

-The EPZQF project is coordinated by EAZA, in partnership with several zoos, regional associations, and educational institutions.
+The first phase of the EPZQF project was coordinated by EAZA from 2015-2018, in partnership with several zoos, regional associations, and educational institutions.